 The University of Alabama Stormwater Management Program has greatly increased its presence on campus.
 Efforts continue to improve public involvement and education within the program.
-EHS continues to partner with multiple campus constituents to further increase stormwater management.
+EHS continues to partner with multiple campus partners to more efficiently address Stormwater Management at UA.